Physical 100: Italy: Premise

 The series will follow the format of the original South Korean version, featuring 100 Italian contestants from various athletic backgrounds competing in a series of demanding physical challenges.
 The goal is to be the last competitor standing, claiming a cash prize and the title of possessing the "most perfect body".

 Production

 Development

 On July 28, 2025, Netflix officially announced the Italian adaptation of Physical: 100 through its official media platform, About Netflix.
 The announcement was reported by major entertainment industry publications including Deadline.
 The Italian version is part of Netflix's broader expansion of the Physical: 100 franchise following the success of the original Korean series and other international adaptations.

 Release

-Physical: 100: Italy is scheduled to be released globally on the streaming service Netflix in 2026.
+Physical: 100: Italy premiered on Netflix on 11 September 2026.